Skip to main content

 hc registry configure npm --registry npmproxy --pkg-url https://pkg.harness.io --project-level

-After configuration, use standard npm commands like npm install and npm publish without additional setup.
+After configuration, use standard package manager commands like npm install, mvn deploy, pip install, and dotnet restore without additional setup.